freeradical13/freeradical13.github.io/index.md

 ### Enzymes

-Most enzymes are proteins that increase the rate of (catalyze) certain chemical reactions by reducing activation energy.
-The target reagents are called substrates which bind to the enzyme's active site(s).
+Most [enzymes][] are proteins that increase the rate of (catalyze) certain chemical reactions by reducing [activation energy][] for a reaction.
+The target reagents are called [substrates][] which bind to the enzyme's [active sites][].
 Non-active site portions of enzymes are called allosteric sites where the products bind.
 Negative feedback is where products bind to an enzyme's allosteric sites to stop catalysis.
-Enzymes are often named for their substrate(s) along with the -ase suffix.
+Enzymes are often named for their substrate(s) along with the [-ase suffix][ase suffix].

-A cofactor is a metal ion or coenzyme which facilitates catalysis.
-Coenzymes are cosubstrates if it's losely bound or prosthetic groups if covalently bound.
+A [cofactor][] is a metal ion or coenzyme which facilitates catalysis.
+Coenzymes are cosubstrates if loosely bound, or prosthetic groups if covalently bound.
 An apoenzyme is an enzyme missing a required cofactor.
-A holoenzyme is an active form of an enzyme with its cofactor(s).
+A holoenzyme is an active form of an enzyme with its cofactors.

 The rate of enzyme-catalyzed reactions reaches a limit called V<sub>max</sub> when all enzymes are saturated with substrates.
 An enzyme also has an affinity for substrates called K<sub>m</sub>: the lower the value, the higher the affinity.
 The Michaelis constant K<sub>m</sub> is the substrate concentration at which the reaction rate is half of V<sub>max</sub>.